Eval calls apply,

 False

 Problem A15 (1 pt).
-Implement do_cond_form
+Implement do_cond_form so that it

 returns the first result sub-expression corresponding to a true predicate (or